cameron-wags/rainbow_csv.nvim/README.md

 * order by
 * desc/asc
 * distinct
+* inner join
+* left join
+* left join strict

 ### Special variables
 * `a1`, `a2`, ... , `aN` - column names
 * `*` - whole line/entry
 * `lnum` - line number (1-based)
 * `flen` - number of columns in current line/entry
+* `b1`, `b2`, ... , `bN` - column names in right table B in join operations

+### Join queries
+`inner join` and `left join` work exactly like their sql equivalents with only difference that join key in right table "B" must be unique.
+Join statement must have the following form:
+`<join> /path/to/table.tsv on ai == bj` i.e. you can't use python expressions inside join statement.
+`left join strict` is like `left join`, but it fails with an error if some keys in left table "A" don't have matching key in right table "B".

 ### Query examples

+* `select * where a1 == "Buy"` - use double equality "==" instead of single equality "="
+* `select a1, a2 where a2 in ["car", "plane", "boat"]` - use python's "in" to emulate SQL's "in"
 * `select * where lnum <= 10` - this is an equivalent of bash command "head -n 10", lnum is 1-based')
 * `select a1, a4` - this is an equivalent of bash command "cut -f 1,4"
 * `select * order by int(a2) desc` - this is an equivalent of bash command "sort -k2,2 -r -n"
 * `select * order by random.random()` - random sort, this is an equivalent of bash command "sort -R"
 * `select lnum, *` - enumerate lines, lnum is 1-based
 * `select * where re.match(".*ab.*", a1) is not None` - select entries where first column has "ab" pattern
+* `select * where a1 == "Добрый вечер"` - you can use utf-8 in queries
+* `select a1, b1, b2 inner join ./countries.txt on a2 == b1 order by a1` - an example of join query

 ## Mappings